Run your test and analyze results

 - Web Add-in.
 Describes additional details about UFT's Web add-in, which is used to identify objects in your web app.

-- The Web section of the Object Model for GUI Testing.
+- The Web section of the Object model reference.
 This reference details the test objects and properties that can be used to recognize objects in your web app.